dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-07-03

 - Bought books for Ethan from Wenxin
-- Fished at Bronty Creek Provincial Park
+- Fished at Bronte Creek Provincial Park

 ## 2021-07-04

 - Visited Twin Valley Zoo with Maxi's family
-- Reorganzied front living room for piano
+- Reorganized front living room for piano
 - Gave some toys for free on the front yard

 ## 2021-07-05